somphene/somphene.github.io/log/_posts/2024-03-29-01-number-language.md

 ### Language of Mathematics

 ### Abstract
- The language of Mathematics represents an object such as an apple.
+Please consider the language of Mathematics as representing an object such as an apple.
 Counting of apples grew to construction of natural numbers.
 This expanded to operations like addition and multiplication of numbers, preparing the ground for the birth of algebra.
-At some point, solving inverse problems in arithmetic a higher notion of a variable was invented.
+At some point, solving inverse problems in arithmetic, a higher notion of a variable was invented.
 A variable is now taken to be part of the standard language of mathematics including Algebra and Logic.
-Here we propose an alternative number language, which is independent of variables.
-In particular, it bypasses, the notion of an intermediate placeholder, by simply making the best offer of a particular number.
+Here we display a new number language independent of variables.
+In particular, it bypasses, the notion of an intermediate placeholder, by simply making the best offer of the particular number found by concatenating all given ones.
+For logic, this means being quatifier free.

-### Proposal Application
+### New Look at the Standard Question
 Find a number such that adding 3 to it gives 8
 $$
 \begin{array} {|c|c|}
 \hline
-  Standard  & Proposal  \\
+  Standard  & New  \\
 \hline
- \textrm{Let there be}\,\, x &   \textrm{we offer our best}\,\, 2224\\
+ \textrm{Let there be}\,\, x &   \textrm{we offer our best}\,\, 38\\
 \hline
- x+3 =8 & 2224 +3 = 8 \\
+ x+3 =8 & 38 +3 = 8 \\
 \hline
- 2224 +3 = 5+3  & 2224 +3 = 5+3\\
+ 2224 +3 = 5+3  & 38 +3 = 5+3\\
  \hline
- x +3 -3= 5+3-3  & (2224 = 5) | +3\,\,\textrm{Celebrate similarity on both sides}\\
+ x +3 -3= 5+3-3  & (38 = 5) | +3\,\,\textrm{Celebrate similarity on both sides}\\
  \hline
  x +0 = 5 +0 & \\
  \hline